mathiser/RadDeploy/README.md

 ```

 ### Service specific configurations
 In principle all variables in `/opt/DicomFlow/conf.d/00_default_config.yaml`, but probably should not.
 Below is a list of variables which should be adapted to the specific environment

 #### STORESCP
+##### IP/Hostname and port of SCP
 The DICOM receiver can be adapted with the following variables
 ```
 # SCP